-In view of this, we are now optimistic about the Corporation's prospects for 2023.
-As its affiliate's financial performance is expected to continue to improve further, we are hopeful that MEC can resume paying dividends soon - if not this year.
+Thus, we are now more optimistic than before about the Corporation's income prospects for 2024.
+As MEC's financial performance is expected to regain its pre-pandemic vigor, we are now reasonably confident that MEC can resume paying dividends this year.